tricksal/learn-build-earn-in-public/docs/quest-zero.md

 ## Welcome, Future Quest Leader!

 Quest Zero is your first official Quest.
-Its purpose is simple: **install the LBEiP operating system** and make your public declaration.
-This isn't just setup—it's your first practice round.
+Its purpose is simple: **set up your creative workshop** and open your window to the world.
+This isn't just setup—it's your first practice round in sharing your creative journey.

-**Time Investment:** 2-3 hours over one week **Outcome:** You'll have your toolkit ready and your first public post live
+**Time Investment:** 2-3 hours over one week **Outcome:** You'll have your creative spaces ready and your first public post live

 ---